Pumpkin Patches Cumbria 2025

 Walby Farm Park

 Located in Crosby-on-Eden.
 This is a popular choice for families, with a large pumpkin patch, farm animals, and a variety of other attractions.
-The patch is open from the 30th September to the 31st October.
-New for 2023, Pumpkin Picking After Dark, advertised as something for the grown ups with live music, food and drinks.
+The patch is open from the 4th-31st of October. – promising to be bigger, better and spookier than ever with lots of pumpkin-related fun to be had!
+Returning for 2025 is the Pumpkin Picking After Dark, advertised as something for the grown-ups with live music, food and drinks.

 Lakeland Maze Farm Park

-Situated just outside of Kendal, the pumpkin patch/barn is open throughout October.
-Access to the pumpkin patch is included in farm park entry.
+Situated just outside of Kendal, the pumpkin patch/barn is open from the 11th of October.
+Access to the pumpkin patch is included in farm park entry and each child gets a free pumpkin on entry to the patch.
 This is a great place to spend a wet or dry autumnal day as the site includes a maize maze, indoor play area and petting barn.

 Once you’ve picked your pumpkins, you can carve them, decorate them, or cook them.
 The options are endless.